Absorption effects in the expanding Universe: spectral transmittance functions of the intergalactic medium for distant sources: Optical depth of the diffuse intergalactic gas in hydrogen lines and continuum

 In our computations we use the first 39 lines of Lyman series for which the values of wavelengths $\lambda^{\rm HI}_{\rm 1-n}$ and oscillator strengthens $f^{\rm HI}_{\rm 1-n}$ are taken from \cite{Wiese2009}.
 They are collected in the Table \ref{tab2}.
-A superficial look at the values of these quantities suggests that only a few of the lowest energy levels of the Lyman series are important in terms of influencing the observed spectrum of distant light sources.
+A cursory inspection of these quantities suggests that only a few of the lowest energy levels of the Lyman series are important in terms of influencing the observed spectrum of distant light sources.
 Here we will show which ones should be taken into account in the appropriate calculations.

-In the left panel of Fig. \ref{tauLyH}, we present the dependence of $\tau^{\rm HI}_\alpha$ on the wavelength for sources at different redshifts for both approximations of $x_{\rm HI}(z)$, presented in Fig. \ref{xHI-xHe} (solid line for approximation 1, dotted line for 2).
-One can see, that for both approximations $\tau^{\rm HI}_\alpha>1$ for $z>5$ and $\lambda\gtrsim2000$ {\AA}.
-Equations (\ref{tauLya})-(\ref{tauLyn}) shows that,
+In the left panel of Fig. \ref{tauLyH}, we present the dependence of $\tau^{\rm HI}_{\rm Ly\alpha}$ on the wavelength for sources at different redshifts for both approximations of $x_{\rm HI}(z)$, presented in Fig. \ref{xHI-xHe} (solid line for approximation 1, dotted line for 2).
+We find that for both reionization histories the optical depth $\tau^{\rm HI}_{\rm Ly\alpha}$ exceeds unity at $z>5$ for $\lambda\gtrsim6000$~{\AA}.
+Equations (\ref{tauLya})-(\ref{tauLyn}) show that

+thus, $\tau^{\rm HI}_{\rm Ly_n}$ fast decreases with $n$ at any $\lambda$ and $z$.
 It gives the possibility to estimate the importance of taking into account other lines of Lyman series.
-At $z\approx6$, the optical depth is lower than 1 only in the lines with transitions from the ground base level to 25 one and higher.
-For sources at higher redshifts, the optical depths in all 39 lines of Lyman series are essentially large then 1.
-In the right panel we show the superposition of the first 39 lines of Lyman series $\tau^{\rm HI}_{\rm Ly}=\Sigma_2^{39}\tau^{\rm HI}_{\rm Ly_n}$ for the sources at different redshifts.
+At $z\approx6$, the optical depth falls below unity only for transitions from the ground state to levels with $n\gtrsim25$.
+At higher redshifts, all 39 Lyman-series lines considered here become optically thick.
+In the right panel we show the optical depth of the first 39 lines of Lyman series $\tau^{\rm HI}_{\rm Ly}=\Sigma_2^{39}\tau^{\rm HI}_{\rm Ly_n}$ for the sources at different redshifts.
+In the normal-log insets in Fig. \ref{tauLyH}, it is shown the wavelength dependence of optical depth for source at $z=6.5$.
+One can see how the Ly-series lines essentially extend the absorption range to shorter wavelength.